Cannondale: Partnership with EF Education

+Since 2018, Cannondale has been the exclusive bicycle sponsor of the EF-Education-backed WorldTour team, a relationship that began when the education company EF Education First became the team's primary title sponsor following Cannondale's own 2015 merger of its former Cannondale Pro Cycling team in the Colorado-based Slipstream Sports organization).
+The partnership has continued through several subsequent title-sponsor changes - including EF Education First Pro Cycling, EF Pro Cycling, EF Education-Nippo, and the team's current name, EF Education-EasyPost - with Cannondale remaining the constant bicycle supplier throughout.
+Cannondale has described the relationship as extending beyond traditional road racing into gravel and off-road events, supplying bikes for the team's expanded calendar at races such as Unbound Gravel and Leadville, and the team's riders have used Cannondale's SuperSix EVO, System Six, and SuperSlice models in Competition.
+The partnership was extended to the women's side of the sport with the 2023 founding of a companion women's team, now racing as EF Education-Oatly, which also rides Cannondale equipment.

 Tibco-Silicon Valley Bank, 2020–2021

 In 2020, Cannondale became the bike sponsor of the Tibco–Silicon Valley Bank UCI Women's World Tour team.

 Mountain biking

 Volvo Cannondale Mountain Bike Racing Team, 1994–2002

 The Volvo Cannondale Mountain Bike Racing Team was one of the most successful elite professional racing teams in the history of mountain biking.
 Over the 9 season, Volvo Cannondale racers won 11 gold medals, 3 silver medals and 2 bronze medals at world championships, as well as one silver and once bronze medal at Olympic Games, and one bronze medal at European championships.